ericlilienstein/git_lessons/collaboration/collaborator.md

-# A file used by the collaborator
+# Collaborator markdown file
-an edit made by the owner.
+Change made by the collaborator.

 I am a collaborator.
 This is a change on development branch.

 git-flow is an extension of working with branches.